wtnwin111/interview/src/com/interview/flag/problems.md

     9-N).
 Given an array of integers, write a method to find indices m and n such that if you sorted elements m through n, the entire array would be sorted.
 Minimize n - m (that is find the smallest such sequence).
         Example: 1,2,4,7,10,11,7,12,6,7,16,18,19, return (3,9)
+    10. We call the number which factors only include 2,3,5 as "Ugly Number".
+Write code to compute 1500 ugly number.
+    11. Given an int array, numbers between 0-9, such as [0,1,3,8], write code to find the closest number built by these numbers larger then K.  [Google]
+        Such as [0,1] and K = 21, should return 100.
+    12. Have M memory, given a set of task, each have need request R[i] memory for handling, and O[i] memory to store the result (O[i] < R[i]).
+                Write code to assign the task as a sequence to make sure all the task can be done, return a empty assignment if whatever sequence can't be fulfill these requirement.
+[Google] There assume the task can only be done in sequence, not parallel.
+    13. Given two number A and B, find how many numbers between A and B follow this rule: assume C = c1c2c3c4(between A and B), when (c1+c2+c3+c4)/4 > 7 count one, otherwise not. such as 8675, (8+6+7+5)/4 < 7 not count one, 8695, (8+6+9+7)/4 > 7 count one.
+                Write code time complexity is O(logA + logB)  [Google]
 #F
     1).
 Return the index of the max element in a vector, if there are several results, return them in the same probability.
     2). given a dict of words, find pair of words can concatenate to create a palindrome.